-Annual statement from the Chairman of the Management Engagement and Remuneration Committee
+Annual Statement from the Chairman of the Management Engagement and Remuneration Committee

-The Management Engagement and Remuneration Committee is chaired by Mr Farazmand and comprises all the Directors of the Company, whose names are set out on page 36 of the Directors' Report.
+The Management Engagement and Remuneration Committee is chaired by Michael Probin and comprises all the Directors of the Company, whose names are set out on pages 36 and 37 of the Directors' Report.

 As explained in the Corporate

-Governance Statement on page 40,
+Governance Statement on page 47, given

-given the size and nature of the
+the size and nature of the Company it is

-company, it is felt appropriate that all
+felt appropriate that all Directors are

-Directors are members of the
+members of the Management

-Management Engagement &
+Engagement and Remuneration

-Remuneration Committee.
+Committee.
+The Company has no

-The Company has no executive
+executive directors and considers all the

-directors and the Non-Executive
+Non-Executive Directors to be

-Directors are considered independent.
+independent.